Jevons paradox: Khazzoom–Brookes postulate

-In the 1980s, economists Daniel Khazzoom and Leonard Brookes revisited the Jevons effect for the case of society's energy use.
+In the 1980s, economists Daniel Khazzoom and Leonard Brookes revisited the Jevons paradox for the case of society's energy use.
 Brookes, then chief economist at the UK Atomic Energy Authority, argued that attempts to reduce energy consumption by increasing energy efficiency would simply raise demand for energy in the economy as a whole.
 Khazzoom focused on the narrower point that the potential for rebound was ignored in mandatory performance standards for domestic appliances being set by the California Energy Commission.

 In 1992, the economist Harry Saunders dubbed the hypothesis that improvements in energy efficiency work to increase (rather than decrease) energy consumption the Khazzoom–Brookes postulate, and argued that the hypothesis is broadly supported by neoclassical growth theory (the mainstream economic theory of capital accumulation, technological progress and long-run economic growth).
 Saunders showed that the Khazzoom–Brookes postulate occurs in the neoclassical growth model under a wide range of assumptions.

 According to Saunders, increased energy efficiency tends to increase energy consumption by two means.
 First, increased energy efficiency makes the use of energy relatively cheaper, thus encouraging increased use (the direct rebound effect).
 Second, increased energy efficiency increases real incomes and leads to increased economic growth, which pulls up energy use for the whole economy.
 At the microeconomic level (looking at an individual market), even with the rebound effect, improvements in energy efficiency usually result in reduced energy consumption.
 That is, the rebound effect is usually less than 100%.
 However, at the macroeconomic level, more efficient (and hence comparatively cheaper) energy leads to faster economic growth, which increases energy use throughout the economy.
 Saunders argued that taking into account both microeconomic and macroeconomic effects, the technological progress that improves energy efficiency will tend to increase overall energy use.
-Besides the neoclassical interpretation, hypotheses generated from heterodox economics also are consistent with the existence of the Jevons effect.